Grader-ISAGe/ISAGEearabic/ISAGe-Arabic/README.md

 1. Introduction

 The grader is integrated into the online quiz system deployed on Moodle.
-The Question Engine, the core module of the quiz system, is extended with our new Question Type ISAGe.
+The Question Engine, the core module of the quiz system, is extended with our new Question Type ISAGearabic.
 The grader architecture highlights two modules:
 • The ISAGe Question Type Plugin which extends the Question Engine of the quiz system to our new question type.
 The plugin controls the communication flow with the other modules of the quiz system and inherits the question behavior, question bank, quiz reports, … from the e-learning system.
 • The external grader that is deployed on the Cloud.
 It implements the trained model to predict grades.

 Actually, the Grader is used on our Moodle University Plateform in formative and summative tasks using open short answers.